 Common Health Problems

-The biggest health concern for Scottish folds is a degenerative joint disease called osteochondrodysplasia that affects cartilage and bone development due to the fold gene.
-If you are checking a cat for possible adoption, look for a stiff tail, stiff leg joints, or any movement problem in the legs or feet which may be a sign that the cat is affected by osteochondrodysplasia.
+The biggest health concern for Scottish folds is a genetic skeletal disease called osteochondrodysplasia that affects cartilage and bone development.
+If you are checking a cat for possible purchase or adoption, look for a stiff tail, stiff leg joints, or any movement problem in the legs or feet which may be a sign that the cat is affected by osteochondrodysplasia.
+The condition is likely to worsen over time.